osrf/rmf_demos/rmf_demo_panel/README.md

 Open `http://localhost:5000/` on browser

-On the left hand Column, you are able to select a file which consists of scheduled tasks.
+On the left hand column, you are able to select a file which consists of scheduled tasks.

 Select tasks for office: `rmf_demos/rmf_demo_panel/task_list/office_tasks.json`.

-Once the taks is populated on the box, hit submit!
+Once the tasks are populated in the box, hit submit!

-Similarly, this works with other .world
+Similarly, this works with other worlds